 Now let’s see how the performance was compared to the previous year.
 Last year, I received only EUR 71,05 in dividends in October, which represents an increase of almost one third.

 Overall, I have received almost EUR 1,400 this year.
 That is far above the total dividend income of last year, which was slightly more than EUR 1,200.
-Let’s hope that the development in the previous two months of the year will continue.
+Let’s hope that this development continues in the last two months of the year.
 The overall development is as follows:

 Stock purchases in October for more dividend income